thi-ng/umbrella/packages/color-palettes/README.md

 ## About

-Collection of 190+ image based color palettes (zero dependencies)
+Collection of 190+ image based color palettes.
+This is a support package for [@thi.ng/color](https://github.com/thi-ng/umbrella/tree/develop/packages/color). (zero dependencies)

 ## Recent additions